The Ritz (play)

-Original 1975 Broadway poster for the Longacre Theatre.
+Original 1975 Broadway windowcard for the Longacre Theatre.

 The Ritz is a comedic farce by Terrence McNally.
-Rita Moreno won a Tony Award for her performance as Googie Gomez in the 1975 Broadway production, which she and many others of the original cast reprised in a 1976 film version directed by Richard Lester.
+The 1975 Broadway production starred Rita Moreno, who won a Tony Award for her performance as Googie Gomez.
+Moreno and the original cast reprised their roles for the 1976 film adaptation directed by Richard Lester.

 Plot

 The farce is set in a gay bathhouse in Manhattan, where unsuspecting businessman Gaetano Proclo, a heterosexual, has taken refuge from his homicidal brother-in-law Carmine Vespucci, a mobster.
 Gaetano stumbles across an assortment of oddball characters, including a rabid chubby chaser, go-go boys, a squeaky-voiced detective, and Googie Gomez, a third-rate entertainer with visions of Broadway glory who mistakes him for a famous producer and whom he mistakes for a man in drag.
 Further complications arise when Gaetano's wife, Vivian, tracks him down and jumps to all the wrong conclusions about his sexual orientation.